Header Banner

-How To: Become a professional club DJ
+How to Become a professional club DJ

-Become a professional club DJ
+"How to Become a professional club DJ" cover image

 You already know the mechanics of DJing, but you want to be an international celebrity -- or at least drink for free while showing off your music collection.
 Here's how to spin your hobby into a career.
 Watch this video to learn how to become a professional club DJ.